laravel/docs/packages.md

         $this->loadTranslationsFrom(__DIR__.'/../lang', 'courier');
     }

-Package translations are referenced using the `package::file.line` syntax convention.
+Package translation lines are referenced using the `package::file.line` syntax convention.
 So, you may load the `courier` package's `welcome` line from the `messages` file like so:

     echo trans('courier::messages.welcome');

-<a name="publishing-translations"></a>
+<a name="publishing-language-files"></a>
-#### Publishing Translations
+#### Publishing Language Files

-If you would like to publish your package's translations to the application's `lang/vendor` directory, you may use the service provider's `publishes` method.
+If you would like to publish your package's language files to the application's `lang/vendor` directory, you may use the service provider's `publishes` method.
 The `publishes` method accepts an array of package paths and their desired publish locations.
-For example, to publish the translation files for the `courier` package, you may do the following:
+For example, to publish the language files for the `courier` package, you may do the following:

     /**
      * Bootstrap any package services.